tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 to these operations.
 These are the operations and their sensitivity/vulnerability:

-"unnels-actions": using this RPC, an attacker can modify existing paths that may be carrying live traffic, and hence result to interruption to services carried over the network.
+"/te/tunnels-actions": using this RPC, an attacker can modify existing paths that may be carrying live traffic, and hence result to interruption to services carried over the network.